|

 your program again.

-method of the
+main method of the

-class, just as you did in Lab 8.
+Unjumbler class, just as you did in Lab 8.

-Recall that the fromString
+Recall that the fromString class method for

-is a very convenient way to
+the StringList is a very convenient way to

 generate a string list.
 For instance fromString("[I,am,Sam]")

-yields a three element list containing the strings "I"
+yields a three element list containing the strings "I",

-that contains working versions
+UnjumblerAnswers that contains working versions

 of each of the nine methods.
 If you don't have a working

-, but need
+method meth1, but need

-to define
+meth1 to define

-, you can use
+meth2, you can use

-within your
+UnjumblerAnswers.meth1 within your

-definition of meth2
+definition of meth2.
+This allows

 you to work on the nine methods below in any order,